Tomash667/carpg/doc/script.md

 * ORDER_ESCAPE_TO - unit runs toward position and ignore enemies.
 * ORDER_ESCAPE_TO_UNIT - unit runs toward other unit and ignore enemies.
 * ORDER_GOTO_INN - unit goes to inn.
-* ORDER_GUARD - unit stays close to another unit and remove dont_attack flag when target is attacked.
+* ORDER_GUARD - unit stays close to another unit and remove dontAttack flag when target is attacked.
 * ORDER_AUTO_TALK - ai will talk with nearest player or leader.

 Game system types